The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 - Labor Enforcement Task Force (LETF).
 The LETF is a partnership of state and federal agencies that collaborate to target businesses engaging in the underground economy, historically abusing workers in garment manufacturing, janitorial, agriculture, car wash, construction, race track and restaurant industries.

 - Licensing and Registration Unit.
-This unit issues licenses, registrations and/or certifications applicable to:
+This unit issues licenses, registrations or certifications applicable to: o Farm labor contractors.

 - Legal Unit.
 This area presents civil cases alleging violation of the California labor laws at both the trial and appellate levels.

 Federal law and California law require employers to communicate legal rights to employees by means of posters and, in some instances, text in employee handbooks.
-Employers must post both federal and California current minimum wage requirements, the applicable California wage orders, in an area commonly frequented by employees to ensure that employees can easily read the postings during the workday.
+Employers must post both federal and California current minimum wage requirements, numerous other posters, and the applicable California wage orders in an area commonly frequented by employees to ensure that employees can easily read the postings during the workday.
 Copies of the required postings are available from the California Department of Industrial Relations (see, Industrial Welfare Commission wage orders).
 Posters and notices must be updated on a yearly basis.
-See, Workplace Postings and Attorney Counts Down Top 10 Ways to Violate California’s Wage-Hour Laws.
+See, SHRM State Law Chart: Workplace Posting (PDF).

 - Which employees must receive a wage notice.